5. THE RIEDLIN COMPANIES (1920 - 1931)

 In addition to the loss of J. H. Kruse, there was undoubtedly general sentiment against most Bavarian Brewery employees who were of German descent - and all breweries owned by those of German ancestry - including the Riedlins.
-What made these times even more tumultuous for the Riedlin family was the arrival of Prohibition, which would threaten their business, along with personal tragedies that echoed those they had endured several years earlier.
+What made these times even more tumultuous for the Riedlin family was the arrival of Prohibition, which would threaten their business interests, along with personal tragedies that occurred, which echoed family losses endured several years earlier.
 In 1909, William Jr.'s wife passed away in her twenties; in 1912, William's wife Emma passed away; and in 1915, his son Walter died at a resort in Asheville, NC.
 William's health was also declining.
 To make plans in anticipation of Prohibition, at a meeting of the stockholders of the Bavarian Brewing Co. on August 20, 1918, the Bavarian Brewing Co. was renamed as the Wm.
 Riedlin Beverage Co.
 In the corporate filing four days later, it was stated that the purpose of this new entity "...shall be the manufacturing and selling of maltuous (malt) liquors, ice, malt, soft drinks, mineral waters, distilled waters, fruit extracts and juices, and other non-intoxicating beverages and for general storage and refrigeration."
 These operations would also include the production of "near beer" (a beer without more than 1/2% alcohol).
 It appears that this entity had three directors; William Riedlin Sr. and Jr. as well as Joseph Ruh, the brewmaster.
 Had J. H. Kruse not been a victim of anti-German sentiment and compelled to resign in July, 1918, he would have in all likelihood been named a fourth Director.
 With this meeting, a plan to transition from a brewery to a beverage concern headed by three men was established before it became illegal to produce beer in Kentucky on November 30, 1918.
 Even so, the newly organized beverage company (and former brewery), was able to store quantities of beer that were estimated to last until the last day it was legally able to sell beer, in May of 1919.
 Initially, as shown by the image below, a stamp for the beverage company was placed on brewery stationery.